Humans-of-Julia/HoJBot.jl/README.md

 1. The _happy reactor_: automatically reacts to your message with a smiley when your message sounds happy.
 Similarly, there are also _excited_ and _disappointed_ reactors.

-2. The time zone command (`tz`): easily convert a date/time into multiple predefined timezones.
+2. The time zone command (`tz`): easily converts a date/time into multiple predefined timezones.
 This is perfect for setting up meeting time that works for our global community.
 Quick demo:
 ![tz demo](images/demo.gif)